mheberger/upstream-delineator/README.md

 ## 2. <a name="step2">Download MERIT-Basins vector data</a>

-Download the shapefiles for unit catchments and rivers.
+Download the shapefiles for unit catchments and river reaches.
 Follow the instructions here:
 [https://www.reachhydro.org/home/params/merit-basins](https://www.reachhydro.org/home/params/merit-basins)

 In the folder `pfaf_level_02` , download two sets of files: